ahmer-cpu/statistical-alpha-signal-combination-backtesting/README.md

 # Statistical Alpha Signal Combination & Robust Backtesting for US Equities

-A from-scratch Python research engine for **building, validating, and combining cross-sectional equity alpha signals** — with a statistically honest backtesting and validation layer designed to tell tradable signal apart from noise.
+A from-scratch Python research project for **building, validating, and combining cross-sectional equity alpha signals** — with a statistically robust backtesting and validation layer designed to isolate tradeable alpha from noise.

-The deliverable is not "a strategy that makes money."
-It is a **production-and-validation pipeline plus an evidenced verdict**: every factor is gated through Newey-West-corrected IC tests, block-bootstrap confidence intervals, IC-decay curves, and a turnover/cost-aware backtest before it is allowed into a combined signal — and negative results are reported as deliberately as positive ones.
+The deliverable is a **production-and-validation pipeline plus an evidenced verdict**: every factor is gated through Newey-West-corrected
+IC tests, block-bootstrap confidence intervals, IC-decay curves, and a turnover/cost-aware backtest before it is allowed into a combined signal.

 ---

 ## Headline result

 After triaging a 13-factor library on the S&P 100 (2021–2026), mapping factor redundancy
-with a K×K IC-correlation matrix, and running a three-combiner bake-off across horizons and market regimes, the research **freezes a single canonical combined alpha**:
+with a K×K IC-correlation matrix, and running a three-combiner comparison across horizons and market regimes, the research **freezes a single canonical combined alpha**:

 > **Signed IC-weighted (EWM, 126-day half-life) blend of sector-neutral momentum + low-volatility,